marexandre/goGitHubStats/README.md

 goGitHubStats
 ==============

-App to check your GitHub stats
+App to check your GitHub stats.

+## this is still under development